 My name is Karen Seymour and I am a junior studying Sociology and Film Studies.
 I like to read and listen to personal idiosyncratic stories, through documentaries, radio specials, and memoirs.
 Through the journalism program at Brandeis, I think I can hone my skills as a writer, while keeping up with what is going on in the world.
 I want to learn how to cover art stories–like how to structure an article about a film screening in Boston or a gallery opening.

 For an off-campus story, I wanted to cover cultural/museum events happening in Boston on the weekend.
 I was thinking of attending ICA Boston’s film talk about the documentary VIDEOFREEX.
-This documentary is basically about a group of video artists that wanted democratize television.
-One of the filmmakers and Skip Blumberg are going a part of the panel, so I thought I would report the interesting things that come up.
+This documentary is basically about a group of video artists that want to democratize television.
+One of the filmmakers and Skip Blumberg are going to be a part of the panel, so I thought I would report the interesting things that come up.

 Hi everyone.
 I am a senior studying IGS and computer science, with minors in journalism and economics.
 I am interested in covering any subject, from technology to politics, science to social issues, but not including sports.
 On campus, I would like to cover the series of concert which started at the Rose Art Museum two weeks ago, and which had its second installment yesterday.
 I already have an interview of the student who instigated the project, which I had to do for another class.
 I am still missing a clear idea for an off campus story idea, but I was thinking along the lines of, either low-income housing in waltham and preparing for the winter, or about Brandeis’ relationship with Waltham police.